docker-library/postgres/README.md

     ...
 ```

-Note: This also precludes you from receiving important security and bug-fix updates, so you'll have to remember to update the digest yourself on a regular basis.
+Note: This also prevents you from receiving important security and bug-fix updates, so you'll have to remember to update the digest yourself on a regular basis.
 Choose your poison wisely ;)

 ## See a change merged here that doesn't show up on Docker Hub yet?